 In this case, upon inspection, I could see that the two sofas were not made from polyester, but rather a very natural fine linen with down feather filled cushions.
 Furniture and upholstery labels do not tell the whole story.
 These sofas are super high quality, hand-made furniture, and extremely expensive.
 Unfortunately, the yellowing was severe.
 The photo below does not reveal the severity.
 I explained it was likely correctable with patience.
 Most likely requiring two visits.

-I cleaned both linen sofas entirely by hand.
-The first attempt removed 90% of all browning.
-A second follow up visit removed the remaining 10%.
+I cleaned both linen sofas entirely by hand using a low pH fine fabric upholstery shampoo, a custom mix of sodium metabisulfite, another secret ingredient, and very hot soft water.
+The first attempt removed 95% of all browning.
+A second follow up visit removed the remaining 5%.
 Sometimes I encounter persistent yellowing when doing a correction cleaning.
-This is usually evidence of the previous cleaner using a product with a high pH that causes chemical burning.
-Unfortunately this type of damage not reversible.
+This is usually evidence of the previous cleaner using a product with a high pH.

 I was super happy with the final result.
 I never saw the sofas before the browning occurred, but the homeowner said this is the best the sofas have ever looked!
-They have had them cleaned twice before.
+I now clean them yearly.
+The featured image of this article shows how they look in their beautiful living room.
 That was very satisfying to hear.
 The carpet cleaner who contracted me to correct the browning was ecstatic!
 As you can imagine, he hadn’t slept for a week after the damage occurred!
 It was a good reminder for him to stay in his comfort zone.
 High pH carpet cleaning chemicals and generic upholstery cleaning tools have no place when cleaning fine upholstery.

 This situation also highlights the importance of experience and training with upholstery cleaning.
-We learn not to panic in situations like these.
+A fine fabric care specialist will not to panic in situations like these.
 It is essential to stop and think about what is occurring and why.
 What are the next logical steps to take?
 When cleaning fine upholstery, the golden rule is to always begin with the least aggressive method.
 If the desired results are not obtained, then progress to a more aggressive method.
 Unfortunately, many carpet cleaners have little to no training and have no experience in cleaning upholstery.
-That’s the difference between certified professional carpet cleaning and volume-based carpet cleaning service providers.